gsclab/chatbot/README.md

+# Implementing a chat bot using Watson Cognitive Services

 Welcome!
 These instructions describe the pre-requisites you should complete before attending the lab session.
 Please follow these steps to ensure that you are fully prepared to participate on the day of the lab.

 ## Prepare your Bluemix account